palet-global/palma.py/README.md

 # Palma.py

-A lightweight REST API server that serves local models using `Starlette` and Hugging Face `Transformers`, with CUDA and Metal support, as well as concurrent requests.
+A lightweight REST API server that runs open source models `locally` or in `clouds` like lambdalabs.
+It uses `Starlette` and Hugging Face `Transformers`, with CUDA and Metal support, as well as concurrent requests.

 ## Description